 If you look back and squint your eyes you will also be able to see the famous suspension bridge along the nearby via ferrata Ivano Dibona (photo below).
 It's known from the movie Cliffhanger with Sylvester Stalone, which I am still yet to watch!

 From rifugio Lorenzi it takes around 1,5-2 hours to get to the summit.
 From the top you get 360 degrees views toward the Sorapis group to the south, where the via ferrata Giro del Sorapiss runs.

 To the north you can see Lago di Landro (Dürrensee) and slightly to the east the famous Tre Cime.
-If you look west you will see the Tofane group standing proudly above Cortina.
+If you look west you will see the Tofane group standing proudly above the town of Cortina D'Ampezzo.
 Make sure to bring a map with you (Tabacco 03) to be able to distinguish all the peaks around you.

 Being able to look at it all from above 3000 metres is a great reward for the effort you have put in to get here.